 Priority colour See Priority for more information.

-Type An issue can have a few diffrent types.
+Type An issue can have a few different types.
 ISSUE, INCIDENT, CHANGE and TASK

-- WORKING The issue is currently being activly worked on to be resolved.
+WORKING The issue is currently being actively worked on to be resolved.

-- INVESTIGATING The issue has been accepted and is activly being investigated to find a solution.
+INVESTIGATING The issue has been accepted and is actively being investigated to find a solution.

-- ACKNOWLEDGED The issue has been identified and deemed to be an accepted issue.
-The issue will be avaliable in the risk registry.
+ACKNOWLEDGED The issue has been identified and deemed to be an accepted issue.
+The issue will be available in the risk registry.

 Typically issues will be raised by the Zercurity system for assets or events that need attention or need to be fixed.
 However, Zercurity can also be used to manage internal issues or track progress on tasks.

 Zercurity supports /integrations with a number of issue tracking systems.